HL7/fhir-gender-harmony/input/pagecontent/model.md

 identity or identities.

--   Usage note: Content included may be related to social and/or cultural context to be considered when using the gender identity, particularly with overlapping active values.
+-   Usage note: Content included may be related to social and/or cultural context to be considered when using the Gender Identity, particularly with overlapping active values.

 -   Cardinality: 0..1